damianhakert/damianhakert.github.io/add_member_to_team_page.md

 to add an image](http://doc.gitlab.com/ce/gitlab-basics/add-image.html)" steps.

+Picture Notes:
++ Ensure the picture size is around 400x400 and the format is JPEG.
+You can resize your picture using a photo editor like [GIMP](http://www.gimp.org/) (cross-platform) or online by searching for "image resize".
-Note: Any picture that you provide will be made black-and-white automatically after you add it, but it must be square.
-Note that your team page picture should be added to www-gitlab-com/source/images/team/NAME-OF-PERSON-IN-LOWERCASE.jpg.
++ Any picture that you provide will be made black-and-white automatically after you add it, but it must be square.
+Note that your team page picture should be added to `www-gitlab-com/source/images/team/NAME-OF-PERSON-IN-LOWERCASE.jpg.`

 6. [Create a Merge Request](http://doc.gitlab.com/ce/gitlab-basics/add-merge-request.html) in [GitLab.com](https://gitlab.com/) with the branch that you created with your picture.